xrehpicx/anya/README.md

 - Reminder Manager (Uses CALDAV):
   - CRUD on Reminders: Manage reminders for a user.
 - Scraper (currently disabled): Can scrape a given website for a given query.
+- Services Status: Can check the status of a given service.
 - Youtube Tools:
   - Summerization: Can summerize a youtube video.
   - Searching in Video: Can search for a query in a youtube video.